Purina Pro Plan Large Breed Adult Food (34 lb)

 Giant breeds require specialized nutrition with controlled calcium and phosphorus levels.
 Feed giant breed formulas and avoid free-feeding to prevent bloat.

-Giant breeds like the Cane Corso at 88-110 lbs require products specifically engineered for their scale.
-Standard "large" sizing is often insufficient.
-You will find that many mainstream brands top out before reaching the size your Cane Corso actually needs, so look for brands that specialize in giant breeds or have specific giant-breed product lines.
+Giant breeds like the Cane Corso at 88-110 lbs need products engineered for their scale.
+Standard "large" sizing often isn't enough.
+I've found that many mainstream brands top out before reaching what a Cane Corso actually needs, so look for brands that specialize in giant breeds or have dedicated giant-breed lines.

 Matching Dog Foods to Your Cane Corso's High-Energy Lifestyle